huaminghuangtw/Dear-Today-Me/My-True-North.md

 Only do what energizes and makes you truly fulfilled and happy as a kid.
 Only do what you love for work, and use your work to create anything you truly care about from anywhere on Earth.

 You get one life.
 One chance.
 One go.
 [You make yourself either miserable or strong — the amount of work is the same.](https://www.goodreads.com/quotes/150453-we-either-make-ourselves-miserable-or-we-make-ourselves-strong) Why not create something wonderful?
+The time will pass anyway.

 [Either write something worth reading or do something worth writing.](https://www.brainyquote.com/quotes/benjamin_franklin_133951)